 Get the Masala Omelet recipe and nutrition info here.

 5. Chocolate Nutter Butter Smoothie

-This recipe may sound too good to be true, but it's actually healthier than it seems.
-While most dairy may not be the best for fighting inflammation, this smoothie is made with kefir, a fermented, probiotic-rich dairy product, according to the Mayo Clinic.
+While some dairy products may not be the best for fighting inflammation, this smoothie is made with kefir, a fermented, probiotic-rich dairy product.
 Kefir is also rich in protein, which will give your smoothie a little more bulk.

-The pecans in this recipe will lend your smoothie a boost of healthy fats, while the spinach, like other green veggies, provides plenty of inflammation-busting antioxidants, Taub-Dix tells us.
+The pecans in this recipe will give your smoothie a dose of healthy fats, while the spinach, like other green veggies, provides plenty of inflammation-fighting antioxidants, Taub-Dix says.

 Get the Chocolate Nutter Butter Smoothie recipe and nutrition info here.

 Eating salad for breakfast is one often overlooked way to boost your veggie intake, and they're packed with anti-inflammatory compounds.
 This salad, in particular, delivers healthy unsaturated fats with avocado and olive oil, phytochemicals and antioxidants with tomatoes and lutein and zeaxanthin with egg yolk.

 Eating more leafy greens such as lettuce, spinach, kale and Swiss chard has been shown to lower risk of heart disease, type 2 diabetes, some cancers and brain deterioration, says Carolyn Williams, PhD, RD, author of Meals that Heal: 100+ Everyday Anti-Inflammatory Recipes in 30 Minutes or Less.